TQZhang04/outage-severity-analysis/README.md

 We can see that the distribution of month looks about the same regardless of the missingness of Duration.
 Let's see if that tiny difference is significant.

+H0: The distribution of Month is the same for rows that are missing Outage Duration and rows that are not missing Outage Duration.

+Ha: The distribution of Month is different for rows that are missing Outage Duration and rows that are not missing Outage Duration.

+Test Statistic: The Total Variation Distance between the distributions of Month for rows missing Outage Duration and rows not missing Outage Duration.
+Significance level:  𝛼=0.05

 Our results:
 P-value: 0.858